jesse-zahrt-katapult/toolbox/git-branching-strategy.md

 ```

 -----
-Influenced by current experience and observation.
+Influenced by current experience and observation at Katapult.
 A lot of references and agreement with the [following article](https://sairamkrish.medium.com/git-branching-strategy-for-true-continuous-delivery-eade4435b57e)